-Broadband Bonding at packet granularity: With today’s deep-packet inspection and high packet processing capabilities of routers, the load balancing router should implement the aggregation at a packet granularity.
+Broadband Bonding at packet granularity: With today’s deep-packet inspection and high packet processing capabilities of routers, the load balancing router should implement the aggregation at packet-level granularity.
 This is not only proven to be significantly more efficient in terms of bandwidth utilization, but also opens the door for many other sophisticated and useful features.
 Once the load balancing router has the capability to act on each packet (and sometimes at even smaller granularity) there is a wide-range of networking techniques that can be leveraged over multiple WAN connections that can result in better application performance.

 Cahit Akin, CEO, Mushroom Networks, Inc.